LoicAdam/Possibilist_Elicitation_Fusion/README.md

 # Possibilist Elicitation Fusion

-Repair inconsistency in possibilist elicitation with l-out-of-k fusion (and MCS).
-This contains all the needed code + results for our paper "Reasoning with uncertain preferences using possibility theory".
-Data used in the paper is not included, as it would be too voluminous.
-Files should be documented.
+Repair inconsistency in possibilist elicitation with l-out-of-k fusion and MCS.
+Data used is not included, as it would be too voluminous.

-* elicitation_data_creation.py performs elicitations and l-out-of-k strategies.
+* make_datasets.py create datasets.
-* MCS_data_creation_from_kn.py performs MCS strategy.
+* make_elicitation.py performs elicition + fusion methods.
+* comparison_answers.py gives the number of detected errors with l-out-of-k.
-* The two comparison.py files make comparisons between all the fusion methods/uncertainty management strategies.
+* comparison_all.py compares all the methods.
-* The two stat_test.R files contain statistical tests.
+* comparison_MCS.py gives info on the MCSs.